The Living SEB Skills Project: A Living Resource for Review and Meta-Analysis of Social, Emotional, and Behavioral Skills

 Study Eligibility Criteria

-Works were excluded if they cited the reference papers but did not focus on the SEB skills framework and did not use any BESSI measure.
-For example, articles mentioning the SEB skills framework but assessing skills derived from other frameworks, such as the OECD (OECD, 2021) or CASEL(Payton et al., 2000), were not considered for inclusion.
-Similarly, studies focusing solely on other constructs were excluded even if they cited the reference papers.
-However, if a study examined a different construct but also collected ancillary data using the BESSI, it was included in the meta-analysis.
-Citations are also excluded if they were published as books or in language that were not comprehensible for the authors.
+Studies are considered for inclusion in the database if their main focus is SEB skills and/or they collect data using BESSI-based measures.
+Works are excluded if they cite the reference papers but do not focus on the SEB skills framework and do not use any BESSI measures.
+For example, articles mentioning the SEB skills framework but assessing skills derived from other frameworks, such as the OECD (OECD, 2021) or CASEL(Payton et al., 2000), are not considered for inclusion.
+Similarly, studies focusing solely on other constructs are excluded even if they cite the reference papers.
+However, if a study examines a different construct but also collects ancillary data using the BESSI, it is included in the meta-analysis.
+Publications are also excluded if they are published as theses, conference abstracts, or books.
+Data publications are included if the data are not already included in an indexed study.

-To be included in the quantitative database, studies also had to:
+To be included in the quantitative database, studies also have to:

 1. Be written in a language comprehensible to the authors (i.e., English, Italian, and Spanish);